 If you are looking for good scary movies on Netflix to watch, you have a lot of great choices.
 In fact, you might have a problem of plenty.
 There is just so much to chose from.
 That makes me think: Why are horror movies so popular in our pop-culture?
 Is it because of the harmless fun they provide?
 I think there is a part of us that wants to experience a little adventure every once in a while.
 And what better way to experience that sitting in your home?

 While there are tons and tons of horror movies available, it is unfortunate that most of them are not good.
 A perfectly executed horror film can be an extremely gratifying movie experience, but they are hard to find.
 That’s why this article.
-Today, we are going to look at the list of really good horror movies on the Netflix that you can watch right now.
-Obviously, you can also consider these as options for best Halloween movies on Netflix.
+Today, we are going to look at the list of really good horror movies on Netflix that you can watch right now.
+Obviously, you can also consider these as options for the best scary movies on Netflix.

 30. 47 Meters Down (2017)

 Albeit based on a rather loose premise, with its resemblance to countless shark movies out there, ’47 Meters Down’ offers much of the same, but with a slight twist.
-Although a lot many parts of the film seem off-putting and have an eerie demeanour to them, ’47 Meters Down’ still managed to garner more than 10 times its budget as box office revenues.
+Although a lot many parts of the film seem off-putting and have an eerie demeanor to them, ’47 Meters Down’ still managed to garner more than 10 times its budget as box office revenues.
 The movie revolves around Lisa and Kate, two sisters who’re out on a vacation in Mexico and are stuck 47 meters deep inside seawater, thanks to a rusty cage that was a part of their experimental adventure and a lot of sharks amidst them and no one at their rescue.
-The horrors of deep water and prowling sharks is somewhat terrifying, but at some points, seems too much of the same.
+The horrors of deep water and prowling sharks is somewhat terrifying, but at some points, it seems too much of the same.
 Watch this only if you have nothing more important planned for yourself.

 Read More: Best Spanish Shows on Netflix

 29. Shutter (2004)